mxrg999/TimeEditArc/README.md

    python -m venv venv
    source venv/bin/activate  # On Windows, use: venv\Scripts\activate
    pip install -r requirements.txt
+3. To run the program in interactive mode:
-3. Run the main.py script and follow the prompts to either set up a new configuration or load an existing one.
+   - Execute `python main.py` and follow the on-screen prompts to set up or load a configuration.
-4. After selecting or creating a configuration, you can process and update your Google Calendar with the events from the iCalendar URL.
+   - After selecting or creating a configuration, you can process and update your Google Calendar with the events from the iCalendar URL.
+4. For automation or direct configuration loading:
+   - Use the command-line argument `--config` followed by the configuration name, e.g., `python main.py --config <CONFIG_NAME>`.

 ## Obtaining `credentials.json` for Google Calendar API: